The Boundary Element Method for Acoustic Transmission with Nonconforming Grids: Formulation

 \subsection{Indirect boundary integral formulations}

 The representation formulas~\eqref{eq:representation} directly give boundary integral formulations in terms of unknown surface potentials that represent acoustic field traces.
-Indirect representation formulas follow a different approach and define surface potentials that do not necessarily have a direct physical interpretation.
+Indirect representation formulas follow a different approach and define surface potentials that do not necessarily have a direct physical interpretation, here denoted by $\mu$ and $\nu$.
 Among the many options (cf.~\cite{wout2021benchmarking}), let us consider the high-contrast formulations~\cite{wout2022highcontrast}.
-Specifically, the representation formulas
+In the following, superscript circles denote passage through the opposite mesh as